 This module provides an interface to standard Erlang IO servers.
 The output functions all return ok if they are successful, or exit if they are not.

-In the following description, a parameter within square brackets means that that parameter is optional.
-[IoDevice,] is such an example.
-If included, it must be the Pid of a process which handles the IO protocols.
-This is often the IoDevice returned by file:open/2 (see file).
-For a description of the I/O protocols refer to Armstrong, Virding and Williams, 'Concurrent Programming in Erlang', Chapter 13, unfortunately now very outdated, but the general principles still apply.
+In the following description, all functions have an optional parameter IoDevice.
+If included, it must be the pid of a process which handles the IO protocols.
+Normally, it is the IoDevice returned by [file:open/2].

+For a description of the IO protocols refer to Armstrong, Virding and Williams, 'Concurrent Programming in Erlang', Chapter 13, unfortunately now very outdated, but the general principles still apply.

 '''

-put_chars([IoDevice,] Chars)
+io_device()

+as returned by file:open/2, a process handling IO protocols

 '''

-Writes the characters Chars to the standard output (IoDevice).
-Chars is a list of characters.
-The list is not necessarily flat.

 '''

+put_chars([IoDevice,] IoData) -> ok

+'''

+Writes the characters of IoData to the standard output (IoDevice).

+'''

-nl([IoDevice])
+nl([IoDevice]) -> ok

 '''